drug-design/course/docs/chapters/adme-properties.md

 #### Biological Barriers (BBB, Placental, Blood-Testis)

-Our body includes some special membrane barriers such as the barrier between the blood and the brain (the blood-brain barrier), the barrier between the foetus and the mother (placental-barrier), and the barrier between the blood and the testes (blood-testis).
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='adme-properties/biological-barriers-bbb-placental-blood-testis-d8225db7'><i class='fa fa-play' aria-hidden='true'></i></button>Our body includes some special membrane barriers such as the barrier between the blood and the brain (the blood-brain barrier), the barrier between the foetus and the mother (placental-barrier), and the barrier between the blood and the testes (blood-testis).
 These barriers are not permeable and often dictate diffusion rate-limited drug transfer.
 The blood-brain barrier (BBB) consists of a layer of tightly apposed endothelial cells (see diagram) that permit transport by passive diffusion of only small (up to molecular weight of 500 Da) and highly lipophilic drugs.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer